aljc/aljc.github.io/notes/thinking-with-machines.md

 The pressure points of today feel different.

 Modern systems can reason about many possible ideas.
 They can explore a solution space more broadly and quickly than I can on my own.
-They can surface alternatives, challenge assumptions, and reframe problems in ways that meaningfully influence the outcome.
+They can surface alternatives and reframe problems in ways that can meaningfully influence the outcome.
 But they cannot be the ones to decide which direction ultimately becomes real.

 At some point, the dialgoue ends.

 A system ships.
 An abstraction hardens into something other people need to work with.
 A tradeoff hardens into a production constraint.
-When things go wrong months later, when something fails or a customer complains or a reputational line is breached in a way no benchmark could have anticipated - someone is responsible.
+When things go wrong months later, when something fails or a customer complains or a reputational line is breached in a way no benchmark could have predicted - the human is responsible.

 The asymmetry of intelligence becomes an asymmetry of responsibility.